meese-os/meeseOS-manual/src/guide/provider/README.md

 # Service Provider Guide

-Service Providers are the main way to provide features and extensions for OS.js.
+Service Providers are the main way to provide features and extensions for MeeseOS.

 ## Installation